Synthird/synthird/README.md

   - 🎵 Just Dance
   - 🐰 The Bunny Graveyard
   - 🎃 HorrorVale
-- 🕹️ I started to enjoy coding when I was learning to make video games
+- 🕹️ I got into coding when I was learning to make video games
 - ⚡ Fun fact: You are reading this in the present!

 ## </> Programming languages